Let’s start with some basics. First Blood was your first novel, right?

 What happened to your son?

 As David indicated, much of the material in this discussion is the short answer.
-For an in-depth description of why he wrote First Blood, read his essay Rambo and Me: The Story Behind the Story, which is described on the E-WORKS page of this website.
+For an in-depth description of why he wrote First Blood, read his essay Rambo and Me: The Story Behind the Story, which is described on the E-WORKS page of this website and is included in the Gauntlet Press collector’s edition of Rambo (First Blood Part II).

-David’s introduction to his novel First Blood is also informative as is his full-length audio commentary on many blu-ray DVDs of the film.
+David’s introduction to his novel First Blood (included in the Gauntlet Press collector’s edition of First Blood and in paperback editions of the novel) is also informative as is his full-length audio commentary on many Blu-Ray DVDs of the film.

 If you have questions about Rambo that David didn’t answer in any of these places, you can contact him through this website.